farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 		**Holly@xxxxxZZZZZZ.onmicrosoft.com**

-	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator defined password.
+	- Clear (uncheck) the **Automatically create a password** check box, which will display a **Password** field.
+By unchecking this **Automatically create a password** check box, you must manually assign Holly a password at this point in time.

-	- In the new **Password** field that appears, enter **Pa55w.rd** in the **Password** field.
-Passwords must include at least one upper case character, lower case character, number, and special character.
+	- In the new **Password** field that appears, enter **User.pw1**.
+Passwords must include at least one upper case character, one lower case character, one number, and one special character.
+Select the eye (**Show password**) icon at the end of the field to display the password that you just entered.
+Verify you correctly spelled the password (**User.pw1**).

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box. <br/>

-	**Important:** Note what happens when you clear this check box.
-You receive an error message indicating **This password contains a word, phrase, or series of numbers that makes it easily guessable**.
-During user setup, the system looks for specific characteristics to determine acceptable and non-acceptable user-defined passwords.
-Various forms of the word **Password** are deemed unacceptable and generate this error.
-So while **Pa55w.rd** meets all the password requirements (it include at least one upper case character, lower case character, number, and special character), it is still unacceptable because it's deemed too easy to guess.
-Other variations of common passwords that people often use will generate the same error.  <br/>

-	As a result, enter **User.pw1** in the **Password** field, and ensure the **Require this user to change their password when they first sign in** check box is blank.<br/>

 7. Select **Next**.
 If a **Save password** window appears at the top of the page, select **Never**.